Aurldiscontent/PREDICTING-PURCHASE-RATES-OF-A-CUSTOMER-ON-A-LOAN-BASIS-A-DECISION-TREE-BASED-APPROACH-/README.md

-# decision_Tree_Classifier
+# Decision Tree Classifier: Customer Purchase Prediction
-Building a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
+This project focuses on developing a Decision Tree Classifier to predict whether a customer is likely to purchase a product or service based on their demographic and behavioral data.
+By analyzing factors such as age, income, gender, browsing history, past purchases, and engagement levels, the model identifies patterns that influence purchasing decisions.
+Decision trees provide an intuitive, rule-based approach, making them easy to interpret and effective for classification problems.

+The project involves data preprocessing, feature selection, and model training using algorithms like ID3, CART, or C4.5.
+Performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.
+Additionally, techniques like pruning and hyperparameter tuning help improve model efficiency and prevent overfitting.
+This classifier can be applied in marketing, e-commerce, and customer segmentation to optimize business strategies and enhance targeted advertising efforts.